astra-sim/astra-sim/README.md

 **--num-passes  (required):** Number of training passes to simulate.

-**--total-stat-rows (required):** TTotal number of runs that want to write to the same csv file (please see run_multi.sh inside the "examples/"" directory).
+**--total-stat-rows (required):** Total number of runs that want to write to the same csv file (please see run_multi.sh inside the "examples/"" directory).
 This is useful when multiple runs want to write to the same csv file.
 This value should be 1 if only 1 run is executed.

 **--stat-row  (required):** The position of the run to write its stats into the csv stat files (please see run_multi.sh inside the "examples/"" directory).
 This is useful when multiple runs want to write to the same csv file.
 This value should be 0 if only 1 run is executed.